fbpx

 Because no one deserves a hero more than a shelter pet, our Patriotic Paws program offers free pet adoptions every day to all qualifying veterans as one small way we can thank our brave service men and women for their sacrifice and service to our country.
 Started in 2012 by Dave Lis, a Vietnam Veteran and dedicated ARL volunteer, Dave recognized the struggles veterans went through upon returning home and readjusting to civilian life.
 As a volunteer at the shelter, he also recognized that animals often experience the same sense of loss and loneliness when being left by their family.
 Patriotic Paws brings veterans and shelter animals together by providing each other with companionship and unconditional devotion.

-As part of this program, qualifying veterans who present a valid military ID or DD-214 will have their adoption fee waived for their spayed/neutered, vaccinated and microchipped pet; and they will receive a program t-shirt or hat, and a leash/collar for dogs or a collar with a bell and starter kit for cats.
+As part of this program, qualifying veterans who present a valid military ID or DD-214 will have their adoption fee waived for their 6 months of age or older spayed/neutered, vaccinated, and microchipped pet.

 Additionally, for many veterans, owning and caring for a pet offers them many benefits post service, including: